 Interstellar asteroid vs comet

-Only two interstellar objects have so far been confirmed: these are the famous elongated object designated I1\’Oumuamua which was discovered in 2017 and comet I2/Borisov which was discovered in 2019.
+Only two interstellar objects have, however, so far been confirmed as such: these are the mysterious object designated I1/’Oumuamua which was discovered in 2017 and exo-comet I2/Borisov which was discovered in 2019.

-Both objects are on hyperbolic trajectories, although the eccentricity of Borisov’s orbit is far more extreme than that of ‘Oumuamua – my sketch below gives the general idea.
+Both objects are on hyperbolic trajectories, although the eccentricity of Borisov’s orbit is more extreme than that of ‘Oumuamua—my sketch below gives the general idea.

-I1\’Oumuamua was originally designated C/2017 U1 when thought to be a comet, based on its hyperbolic trajectory but it showed no cometary activity and was re-designated as an asteroid and named A/2017 U1 and also found to be tumbling wildly.
-It was subsequently re-designated as interstellar object I/2017 U1 due to the ambiguity.
-Then it was once again suggested to be a comet (exo-comet) based on an observed small, non-gravitational acceleration attributed to subdued outgassing.
-Then it was suggested to be a disintegrating comet, or maybe asteroid, or maybe a contact binary asteroid, or possibly the remnant of a shredded planet.
-But (currently) it is not thought to be a comet.
+I1/’Oumuamua was originally designated C/2017 U1 when thought to be a comet (exo-comet) based on its speed and hyperbolic trajectory, but it showed no cometary activity and was re-designated as an asteroid (exo-asteroid) and designated A/2017 U1, and also found to be tumbling wildly.
+It was subsequently re-designated as an object (interstellar object I/2017 U1) due to the ambiguity.
+Then it was again suggested to be a comet based on an observed small, non-gravitational acceleration attributed to subdued outgassing.
+Then it was suggested to be a disintegrating comet, or perhaps an asteroid, or maybe a contact binary asteroid, or possibly the remnant of a shredded planet.
+Currently, it is not thought to be a comet.

-The classification of I2/Borisov proved far less troublesome as it was observed to possess an unmistakable coma and tail almost 14 times the diameter of the Earth.
+The classification of I2/Borisov has proved less troublesome, since it was observed to possess an unmistakable coma and tail almost 14 times the diameter of the Earth.
 Unfortunately, the nucleus of our second interstellar visitor has now been observed to be fragmenting as it speeds away, so it could be bye-bye Borisov in more ways than one.

 The A to Z of asteroids

 So that’s the end of the article Asteroid vs Comet.
-To view the graphics showing all of the asteroids and comets visited by spacecraft, click here.
+For more graphics, click here.